delta-rho/RHIPE/doc/ProtoBuffers.rst

 Protobuffer and R
 =================

-A package called rprotos which implements a simple serialization using Googles protocol buffers[1].
+A package called rprotobuf which implements a simple serialization using Googles protocol buffers[1].
 The package also includes some miscellaneous functions for writing/reading variable length encoded integers, and Base64 encoding/decoding related functions.
-The package can be downloaded from http://ml.stat.purdue.edu/rproto_1.0.tar.gz it requires one to install libproto (Googles protobuffer library)
+The package can be downloaded from http://ml.stat.purdue.edu/rprotobuf_1.0.tar.gz it requires one to install libproto (Googles protobuffer library)

 *Brief Description*